 This exciting text appeared in the Fort Wayne News-Sentinel for 14 May 1928 in a large advertisement featuring a fanciful drawing of the theater’s interior and an enticing glimpse of the program of film (Richard Dix in Easy Come, Easy Go), vaudeville, and music provided by Wilbur Pickett’s Emboyd Concert Orchestra and Percy Robbins at the four-manual Grande Page organ.

-This year, the theater, now known as the Embassy, is marking the occasion of its 90th anniversary with new efforts to preserve and commemorate the theater’s history, especially its archive, which includes among many other things more than 600 photographs of performers who appeared at the theater and its sister, the Palace Theater, from the 1930s through the early 50s, ranging from some of the most famous bands and bandleaders to acrobats, animal acts, comedians, dancers, emcees, impressionists, instrumentalists, singers, ventriloquists, and so on.
+The theater, now known as the Embassy, marked the occasion of its 90th anniversary with new efforts to preserve and commemorate the theater’s history, especially its archive, which includes among many other things more than 250 posters and playbills signed by the stars and casts of shows that have played at the theatre over the years, historic documents and artifacts, and 600 photographs of performers who appeared at the theater and its sister, the Palace Theater, from the 1930s through the early 50s, ranging from some of the most famous bands and bandleaders to acrobats, animal acts, comedians, dancers, emcees, impressionists, instrumentalists, singers, ventriloquists, and so on.
 All the photographs were inscribed to the theater’s long-time stage manager, Bud Berger (left), and they provide a veritable Who Was Who of entertainers of the period, some still famous and others now largely forgotten.

-Each picture is individually catalogued in the database of the archive, which had to take into account all the categories of material preserved in the archive, such as audio-visual material, correspondence, documents, negatives, newspaper items, photographs (signed, unsigned, inscribed to Bud Berger), Playbill, Poster, Program, Scrapbook, Stool (the archive includes stage stools signed by various performers), and Other.
+Each item is individually catalogued in the database of the archive, which had to take into account all the categories of material preserved in the archive, such as audio-visual material, correspondence, documents, negatives, newspaper items, photographs (signed, unsigned, inscribed to Bud Berger), playbills, poster, programs, scrapbooks, stools (the archive includes stage stools signed by various performers), and other objects.
 Each record includes the following fields: Archive index number, Object, Name(s), if any or a description of the object; Date(s) if any; Dimensions and pagination as applicable; Description; and Picture.

-A removable label with the archive index number was affixed to the back of each picture as it was catalogued.
-When the catalogue was complete, each picture was placed in a polyethylene envelope, which was in turn placed in an acid-free, lignin-free buffered envelope, the catalogue record was attached to the outside of the envelope, and the envelopes were placed in archival print boxes.
+A removable label with the archive index number was affixed to the back of each item as it was catalogued.
+When the catalogue was complete, each item was placed in archival housing.
+In the case of photographs, this consists of a polyethylene sleeve placed in an acid-free, lignin-free buffered envelope with the catalogue record attached to the outside of the envelope, and the envelopes placed in archival print boxes.